Mesoscale two-sample testing for networks: Theoretical guarantees

 \section{Theoretical guarantees}

-This section presents a number of theoretical properties of our projection testing approach.
-In Section~\ref{subsec:theory_fixed} we investigate the asymptotic size properties of the test families defined in Section~\ref{subsubsec:expo_edges}, for fixed projections.
-For the general exponential family edge model with known mean-variance relationship, Proposition~\ref{prop:wobs2} gives the asymptotic distribution of $w^{(\mathrm{E})}$ under a sequence of local alternatives.
-For the Gaussian edge model, Propositions~\ref{prop:fobs_tilde} and \ref{prop:fobs} establish the exact distributions of $w^{(\mathrm{G})}$ (see Section~\ref{subsubsec:gaussian_test1}) and $w^{(\mathrm{G-P})}$ (see Section~\ref{subsubsec:gaussian_test2}) under any fixed alternative.
-These results establish the asymptotic size of the test functions $\Psi_{\alpha,U,V}^{(\mathrm{E})}$, and the exact size of the test functions $\Psi_{\alpha,U,V}^{(\mathrm{G})}$ and $\Psi_{\alpha,U,V}^{(\mathrm{G-P})}$ under respective modeling assumptions.
-Moreover, they provide intuition about test power and oracle projections.
+This section presents theoretical properties of our projection testing approaches, for fixed projections.
+For the general exponential family edge model with known mean-variance relationship, Propositions~\ref{prop:wobs} and \ref{prop:wobs_largen} give the asymptotic distribution of $w^{(\mathrm{E})}$ under a sequence of local alternatives, and the asymptotic size of the tests $\Psi_{\alpha,U,V}^{(\mathrm{E})}$.
+For the Gaussian edge model, Propositions~\ref{prop:fobs_tilde} and \ref{prop:fobs} establish the exact distributions of $w^{(\mathrm{G})}$ (see Section~\ref{subsubsec:gaussian_test1}) and $w^{(\mathrm{G-P})}$ (see Section~\ref{subsubsec:gaussian_test2}) under any fixed alternative, and therefore the exact size of the tests $\Psi_{\alpha,U,V}^{(\mathrm{G})}$ and $\Psi_{\alpha,U,V}^{(\mathrm{G-P})}$.
+These results provide intuition about test power and oracle projections. \ifjasa Additional results on the asymptotic distribution of $w^{(\mathrm{E-UD})}$ and the properties of the test based on projections learned from the plug-in estimate of the matrix $\mathbb{T}$ are presented in Appendix sections~\ref{subsubsec:theory_od} and ~\ref{subsec:theory_learned}, respectively. \else A result on the asymptotic distribution of $w^{(\mathrm{E-UD})}$ is stated in Section~\ref{subsubsec:theory_od}.
 In Section~\ref{subsec:theory_learned}, we expand on the properties of the projection test with learned projections based on a plug-in estimate of the matrix $\mathbb{T}$, defined in Section~\ref{subsec:proj_learning}.
-Under the Gaussian edge model, we prove a non-asymptotic lower bound on power for rectangular hypothesis sets, which depends on the spectral properties of the edge expectation parameter matrices.
+Under the Gaussian edge model, we prove a non-asymptotic lower bound on power for rectangular hypothesis sets, which depends on the spectral properties of the edge expectation parameter matrices. \fi

-Throughout this section, for simplicity we assume a rectangular hypothesis set of size $r \times c$, although the results in Section~\ref{subsec:theory_fixed} hold similarly in the non-rectangular case (see Appendix~\ref{subsec:nonrect}).